fragkiadamis/py_noir_adam/README.md

 ```

 2. **Config your root_path project**
-Modify the rootPath in config/config.conf according to your project path
+Modify the root_path in config/config.conf according to your project path

 4.
 **Finally you can run the project pipeline you need**